 3. What’s a sound that has a positive effect on you?

-Is it the sound of birds chirping in the morning that makes you feel happy and excited for your day?
+Is it the sound of birds chirping in the morning that makes you feel happy and excited about your day?

-Perhaps it’s the sound of one of your favorite 80s or 90s tunes that makes you want to dance and brings back powerful happy memories.
+Perhaps the sound of one of your favorite 80s or 90s tunes makes you want to dance and brings back powerful happy memories.

 4. Choose a taste or flavor to trigger joy